lab-cosmo/chemiscope/docs/src/python/jupyter.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "save" method allows exporting the current state of the widget
-as a standalone JSON viewer that can be opened in the web app
+as a standalone JSON file that can be opened in the web app
 (or loaded with :func:`chemiscope.show_input`).

 .. automethod:: chemiscope.jupyter.ChemiscopeWidgetBase.save